 - BWI Airport: Access to BWI Airport has been restricted to ticketed passengers and necessary staff only.
-For further information, please go to https://www.bwiairport.com/
+For further information on steps BWI Airport is taking to protect travelers and employees, please visit https://www.bwiairport.com/COVID19socialdistancing.

-- Baltimore Cruise Ship Terminal: The cruise ship terminal in Baltimore City is closed, with the exception of two ships expected to arrive in the coming days.
+- Baltimore Cruise Ship Terminal: The cruise ship terminal in Baltimore City is closed, with few exceptions.
 For further information, please go to https://cruise.maryland.gov/Pages/default.aspx.

 COMMUNITY ACTION PARTNERSHIP (CAP) CENTERS

 Baltimore City’s Community Action Partnership (CAP) Centers will close to the public beginning Monday, March 16.
 CAP Center staff will continue to report to the centers to field customer phone calls and process applications for energy assistance and the city’s BH2O water discount program.